anttitane/HVAC-IR-Control/README.md

 ## Introduction
-HVAC IR Control aims to facilitate control of your Mitsubishi MSZ (ILP or ilmalämpöpumppu in Finnish) HVAC emulating the IR code using a Raspberry Pi.
+HVAC IR Control aims to facilitate control of your Mitsubishi MSZ or MFZ (ILP or ilmalämpöpumppu in Finnish) HVAC emulating the IR code using a Raspberry Pi.

 ## Project background
 This repository is a fork from Ericmas001.